A Guide to the Top 4 WordPress eCommerce Plugins for 2024

 - Not a full eCommerce solution.
 If you need a complete online store with shopping cart, this is not the plugin for you.

 💵 Pricing: A Personal license costs $49.50 a year for use on one site.
 The Plus plan costs $99.50 per year for up to 3 sites.
 The Professional plan is $199.50 for up to 10 sites, and the Elite plan is $299.50 for unlimited sites.

 Best suited to: Freelancers and service providers taking payments from clients, donation websites, and businesses with landing pages for a one-off purchase or subscription.

 🤔 Choosing the Right WordPress eCommerce Plugin for You

 So which WordPress eCommerce plugin is the best solution for your site?

 If you want full control, flexibility, features, and scalability, then WooCommerce is the best WordPress eCommerce plugin for you.

 If you want to sell digital products, check out Easy Digital Downloads — it’s been built specifically to handle digital goods.

-If you run a small business, already have a WordPress site, and would like to share your products on sites like Facebook, then Ecwid is the best solution for you.
+If you run a small business, already have a WordPress site, and would like to share your products on social media, then Ecwid is the best solution for you.